Florida's Johnson gets ceremonial start on senior day vs UK

 GAINESVILLE, Fla.
 (AP) — Florida forward Keyontae Johnson, who collapsed during a game in December 2020 and hasn’t practiced or played since, got a ceremonial start on senior day against No. 7 Kentucky on Saturday.

 Johnson was on the floor for the first of two opening tips, got the basketball from teammate Colin Castleton and took a few dribbles before handing it to an official.
-He then hugged starters on both teams, did a pushup at midcourt and kissed the giant Gators logo — all while receiving a standing ovation.
+He hugged starters on both teams and then did a pushup at midcourt as he kissed the giant Gators logo — all while receiving a standing ovation.

+Kentucky coach John Calipari was among the thousands clapping and even hugged Johnson as he checked out of the game.
+Johnson changed back into street clothes and assumed his usual spot on the bench.

 Johnson was one of seven Florida seniors honored about 10 minutes before the game.
 He had his parents and his young daughter on hand for the ceremony.
 He quickly changed from jeans and a T-shirt into his No. 11 uniform and was on the floor for layup lines.
 He had his cellphone tucked into his shorts for the first one, a clear sign of just how long it’s been since he’s taken part in a game.